2026 Conference Program

 Morning Workshop #4

-Community Occupational Therapy Mental Health Services: Role with Public Safety Personnel
+Community Occupational Therapy Mental Health Services: The Functional Psychotherapy Twist to Optimize Outcomes with First Responders

 Wednesday, April 15